Xiaohan5349/approw-docs-v1/docs/en/guides/database-connection/custom-user-store.md

 <!-- ::: hint-warning
 Only **Enterprise Edition** users can use the custom database connection function.
-For details, please see [https://approw.cn/pricing](https://approw.cn/pricing).
-If you want to try it out, please contact 176-0250-2507 or xuziqiang@approw.cn
+For details, please see [https://approw.cn/pricing](https://approw.com/pricing).
+If you want to try it out, please contact 176-0250-2507 or xuziqiang@approw.com
 ::: -->

 ## Migration process